jordimas/gec-opennmt-english/README.md

 translator = ctranslate2.Translator("ctranslate2/")
 translated = translator.translate_batch([tokenized[0]])
 print(tokenizer.detokenize(translated[0][0]['tokens']))
-The water is hot.
+"The water is hot.
 My friends are going to be late.
-Today my mother is in Barcelona.
+Today my mother is in Barcelona."
 ```
 # Model